TITLE 77: PUBLIC HEALTH

 a) Laundry service shall be provided by an organized laundry service under competent supervision or by contract with another entity.

-1) If laundry services are provided by an outside firm, a written contract shall be available and shall specify that the laundry meets the same standards required in this Section.
-The linens must be transported in sanitary vehicles.
-Clean and soiled linens must not be transported in the same vehicle at the same time.
+1) If laundry services are provided by an outside entity, a written contract shall be available and shall specify that the laundry meets the same standards required in this Section.
+The linens shall be transported in sanitary vehicles.
+Clean and soiled linens shall not be transported in the same vehicle at the same time.

 2) Equipment and construction shall be as required in Section 518.2180.